-- 1. All exhibitors must present upon request of fair and livestock show officials, proof of ownership, length of ownership and age of all animals entered.
-Misrepresentation of ownership, age, or any facts relating thereto is prohibited. - 2.
-Owners, exhibitors, fitters, trainers, or absolutely responsible persons shall provide animal health certificates from licensed veterinarians upon request by fair or livestock show officials. - 3.
-All exhibitors under the age of 18 are expected to care for and groom their animals while at fairs or live-stock shows. - 4.
+1. All exhibitors must present upon request of fair and livestock show officials, proof of ownership, length of ownership and age of all animals entered.
+Misrepresentation of ownership, age, or any facts relating

+Owners, exhibitors, fitters, trainers, or absolutely responsible persons shall provide animal health certifi-

+All exhibitors under the age of 18 are expected to care for and groom their animals while at fairs or live-

 Animals presented to show events where they will enter the food chain may not have volatile drug residues.
 The act of entering an animal in a livestock show is the giving of Consent by the owner, exhibitor, fitter, trainer and/or absolutely responsible person for show management to obtain any specimens of urine, saliva, blood, or other substances from the animal to be used in testing.
 Animals not entered in an event which culminates with the animal entering the food chain shall not be administered drugs other than in accordance with applicable federal, state and provincial statutes, regulations and rules.
 Livestock shall not be exhibited if the drugs administered in accordance with federal, state and provincial statutes, regulations and rules affect the animal's performance or appearance at the event.
-At any time after an animal arrives on the fair or livestock show premises, all treatments involving the use of drugs and/or medications for the sole purpose of protecting the health of the animal shall be administered by a licensed veterinarian. - 5.
-Any surgical procedure or injection of any foreign substance or drug or the external application of any substance (irritant, counterirritant or similar substance) which could affect the animal's performance or alter its natural contour, confirmation, or appearance, except external applications of substances to the hoofs or horns of animals which affect appearance only and except for surgical procedures performed by a duly licensed veterinarian for the sole purpose of protecting the health of the animal, is prohibited. - 6.
-The use of showing and/or handling practices or devices, such as striking animals to cause swelling, using electrical contrivance, or other similar practices, are not acceptable and are prohibited. - 7.
-Direct criticism or interference with the judge, fair or livestock show management other exhibitors, breed representatives, or show officials before, during, or after the competitive event is prohibited.
-In the furtherance of their official duty, all judges, fair and livestock show management, or other show officials shall be treated with courtesy, cooperation and respect and no person shall direct abusive or threatening conduct toward them. - 8.
-No owner, exhibitor, fitter, trainer, or absolutely responsible person shall conspire with another person or persons to intentionally violate this code of ethics or knowingly contribute or cooperate with another person or persons either by affirmative action or inaction to violate this code of ethics.
-Violation of this rule shall subject such individual to disciplinary action. - 9.
-The application of this code of ethics provides for absolute responsibility for an animal's condition by an owner, exhibitor, fitter, trainer, or participant whether or not he or she was actually instrumental in or had actual knowledge of the treatment of the animal in contravention of this code of ethics. - 10.
-The act of entering an animal is the giving of consent by the owner, exhibitor, fitter, trainer, or absolutely responsible person to have disciplinary action taken by the fair or livestock show for violation of this Code of Show Ring Ethics and any other rules of competition of the fair or livestock show without recourse against the fair or livestock show.
-The act of entering an animal is the giving of consent that any proceedings or disciplinary action taken by the fair or livestock show may be published with the name of the violator or violators in any publication of the International Association of Fairs and Expositions, including Fairs and Expositions and any special notices to members.
+At any time after an animal arrives on the fair or livestock show premises, all treatments involving the use of drugs and/or medications for the sole purpose of protecting the health of the animal shall be administered by a licensed substance (irritant, counterirritant or similar substance) which could affect the animal's performance or alter its natural contour, confirmation, or appearance, except external applications of substances to the hoofs or horns of animals which affect appearance only and except for surgical procedures performed by a duly licensed veterinarian for the sole purpose of protecting the health of the animal, is prohibited.

+representatives, or show officials before, during, or after the competitive event is prohibited.
+In the shall be treated with courtesy, cooperation and respect and no person shall direct abusive or threatening owner, exhibitor, fitter, trainer, or participant whether or not he or she was actually instrumental in or had responsible person to have disciplinary action taken by the fair or livestock show for violation of this Code of Show Ring Ethics and any other rules of competition of the fair or livestock show without recourse against the fair or livestock show.
+The act of entering an animal is the giving of consent that any proceedings or disciplinary action taken by the fair or livestock show may be published with the name of the violator or violators in any publication of the International Association of Fairs and Expositions,